floswald/psidR/readme.md

 1. download ASCII data from the server to disk and process with Stata or SAS to generate .dta or .csv files as input; or
 2. `[RECOMMENDED]` use the option to directly download into an R data.frame via the `SAScii` package.
 You download only once.

 To build the panel, the user must specify the variable names in each wave of the questionnaire in a data.frame `fam.vars`, as well as the variables from the individual index in `ind.vars`.
+The helper function `getNamesPSID` is helpful in finding different variable names across waves.

 ### Real World Example: Missing Variables